-Pheasant Seminar: This course includes hands-on instruction in shotgun shooting fundamentals and firearm safety, how to have a safe and fun hunt, and information on upland hunting basics.
+Pheasant Seminar: The seminar portion includes hands-on instruction in shotgun shooting fundamentals and firearm safety, how to have a safe and fun hunt, and information on upland hunting basics.

-Pheasant Hunt: Participants get to experience a real pheasant hunt under the supervision of an experienced hunter on one of the six Saturdays prior to the regular pheasant season.
-Please contact the club you are planning on hunting with to see the day they picked for the hunt.
+Pheasant Hunt: Participants get to experience a real pheasant hunt under the supervision of an experienced hunter on 1 of the 6 Saturdays prior to the regular pheasant season.
+This year, the pheasant hunting season starts on October 19, 2019.

 Requirements to Participate in the Program:

-- Have completed Basic Hunter Education before the day of the hunt.
+- Have graduated from a Basic Hunter Education course (in any state) before the day of the hunt.

-- Participants at least 15 years old who wish to use a shotgun must have a Firearms Identification Card (FID).
+- Participants 15 to 17 years of age, who wish to use a shotgun, must have a Firearms Identification Card (FID).

 Steps to Participate: